 - Tooth enamel erosion:

 Tooth enamel is very important.
 It is very important for people to protect their teeth enamel and not wear it away.
 One common mistake many people make is by tooth brushing very hard and aggressively.
 This can wear away the enamel and expose the more sensitive dental layer of the teeth.
 Following proper tooth brushing guidelines and not wearing away the enamel is one of the keys to Not having sensitive teeth.
 This is very important, and we will discuss this more in this dental article.
+Teeth enamel can be worn down from abrasive very hard toothbrushes and very aggressive toothbrushing.

 What are some causes of tooth sensitivity?